 When you visit Virginia Beach, you’ll probably be spending the majority of your time IN, ON, or AROUND some type of water.
-It just depends on which watersports tickle your flippers.
+It just depends on which activities tickle your flippers.
 Here are 7 tips for water sports in Virginia Beach.

 This seven watersports activities you can do:

 - Rudee Inlet: jet skiing, parasailing, and more!

 - Boarding: Boogie, Skim, or Skin?

 - Stand Up Paddleboarding (SUP)